gunjan1909/3d-portfolio/README.md

 - Update the projects, and testimonials and other personal information
 - Add to linktree and update links for all socials(if any)
 - Add more styles/colours if required
+- Add a footer with socials and other stuff
+- Add a scroll to top button

 #### No resolve found for WebGL Canvas limit of 16 at once in browsers 😔

-#### FIX: Kept the technologies at max 13 so limit is not exceeded.
+#### FIX: Kept the technologies at max 12 so limit is not exceeded.